 Talking during a recent panel at the Middle East Film and Comic Con 2022 in Abu Dhabi, Cox said he hoped Daredevil would be reinvented.

 "I don't think it makes sense to pick up where we left off," he's reported as saying.
 "I think... in keeping with a lot of things in the MCU right now, where there's this kind of alternate reality, kind of thing going on... so it’s a good moment to have this, you know, there’s been… a few years have passed, you know, and now I don’t know it’s Daredevil but maybe there’s it’s not quite… it’s reimagined."

-Daredevil, Jessica Jones, Luke Cage, Iron Fist, The Defenders, and The Punisher hit Disney+ on 16 March.
+Daredevil, Jessica Jones, Luke Cage, Iron Fist, The Defenders, and The Punisher are now streaming on Disney+ in 4K

 Watch: New Daredevil project rumoured for later this year